Koh Samui was our second destination in Thailand and the third (and final) leg of our trip, which began in Singapore.

 Since Samui is our second destination in Thailand, we already had a local SIM that we purchased when we arrived in Bangkok.
 We got a 15-day AIS Traveller SIM for 599 baht, and we were happy with AIS because we had good connection wherever we went.
 Even up a mountain!

-From the airport to accommodations (and the other way around)
+From Surat Thani Airport to Koh Samui (and the other way around)

 We proceeded to get our bags from the carousel and looked for the airline staff to inform them that our flight booking includes a ferry, coach and on-island transfer services.
 They pointed us to the right direction and gave us stickers to put on our shirts, indicating our additional services.